-- The prices of securities fluctuate as a result of market conditions and any individual security may experience upward or downward movements and may even become valueless.
-There is a risk that losses may be incurred as a result of buying and selling securities. - Past performance is not indicative of future performance. - There may be a difference between the buying price and the selling price of these securities. - An investor deals in a range of investments each of which may carry different levels of risk. - Risks associated in investing in PEIF are further discussed under "Risk Factors" of this prospectus on page 9 onwards.
+- The price of securities can and does fluctuate, and any individual security may experience upward or downward movements, and may even become valueless.
+There is an inherent risk that losses may be incurred rather than profit made as a result of buying and selling securities. - Past performance is not a guide to future performance. - There is an extra risk of losing money when securities are bought from smaller companies.
+There may be a big difference between the buying price and the selling price of these securities. - An investor deals in a range of investments each of which may carry a different level of risk.